LatentOctopus/LatentOctopus.github.io/_posts/spirits/downpour/2022-10-12-downpour-opening1.md

 ## Bottom track hybrid (Minors)

-The idea is to unlock 2 CP as soon as possible and then going top track while taking frequent G2s to have as much Energy and Water as possible to repeat your Powers.
+The idea is to unlock 2 CP as soon as possible and then going top track while taking frequent G2s to have as much Energy and {{w}} as possible to repeat your Powers.

 ### Unique Powers reminder